Miles: 6.4/13.2 miles RT

 Elevation Gain/Highest: 4100ft/5945ft

-Map: Green Trails Sloan Peak No 111, my GAIA
+Map: Green Trails Sloan Peak No 111

 Favorite Eats After Hike: LJs Bistro & Bar, Mirkwood Public House, Creekside Ale House, Glorybucha Microbrewery, River Time Brewing, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.